-Fast-Food is practically a food staple among everyday Americans.
-With the overabundance of fast-food restaurants, fast-food is widely available in different cuisines for any meal throughout the day.
+Fast food is practically a staple among everyday Americans.
+With the overabundance of restaurants, fast meals are widely available in different cuisines for any meal throughout the day.
 Getting takeout or dining there can make life extremely convenient.
 There’s no hassle of grocery shopping and there is no need to spend time cleaning up.

-However, as you order fast-food time and time again, have you ever wondered why it is so delicious?
+However, as you order fast meals time and time again, have you ever wondered why it is so delicious?
 Why we find ourselves craving it time and time again?
 What exactly is it about these oily, often unhealthy foods that keep us coming back for more?

-Today we are going to explore the many reasons why fast-food is so appealing to us.
+Today we are going to explore the many reasons why fast food is so appealing to us.
 Additionally, we are going to clear up some questions as to why a healthy diet can be so difficult to stick to.
-Below are 5 reasons fast-food tastes better than most other food.
+Below are 5 reasons why these addicting and quick meals taste better than most other dishes!

 Most people underestimate the effect that smell has upon the taste of food.
 According to Professor Tom Finger, at the University of Colorado-Denver, the flavor is a combination of both taste and smell.

-This has a serious effect on how people perceive the taste of fast food.
-The alluring smell of fast food increases people’s sense of taste when they eat it, causing the experience to be more enjoyable.
+This has a serious effect on how people perceive the taste of junk food.
+The alluring smell increases people’s sense of taste when they eat it, causing the experience to be more enjoyable.
 Many of us associate certain smells to memories.
-Fast-food could easily remind us of childhood memories where a trip to McDonald’s might have been a familiar treat.
+Fast food could easily remind us of childhood memories where a trip to McDonald’s might have been a familiar treat.

 Interestingly, this is also why the first few days on a healthy diet can feel like the worst and the hardest.
 Our bodies have become so accustomed to the high levels of fat, sugar, and salt in our daily meals that it is almost as if we’re ‘hungover’.
 This often leaves us irritable and moody.
 Once you’ve pushed past this ‘hangover’ period, a healthy diet becomes much easier to adhere to.

-As we’ve briefly mentioned, under the point about the smell and aroma of fast-food, memories play a big part.
-Many of us that derive pleasure from the taste of fast food are ones who have built memories eating fast food as children with their families.
-Such positive memorable experiences have made eating fast food a more tasteful experience.
+As we’ve briefly mentioned, under the point about the smell and aroma of convenience grub, memories play a big part.
+Many of us that derive pleasure from the taste of junk food are ones who have built memories eating fast food as children with their families.
+Such positive memorable experiences have made eating these quick meals a more tasteful experience.

 We link the taste and smells of these foods with simpler, happier times.
 This is why many of us might find the cravings for a particular chain creep in when we’re faced with particular emotions.
 During periods of high stress, for example, might lead to us wanting to throw our healthy diets out the windows.